ritamontalto/EDA-HealthTech-Churn-Analysis/README.md

 Each stage of the workflow is summarized below.

 **Data Cleaning & Validation**

 Raw data was extracted, cleaned, standardized and transformed into datasets ready for analysis.
-This included handling duplicates, missing values, inconsistent formats and data quality issues.
+This included:
+- Handling duplicates and missing values
+- Standardizing inconsistent formats
+- Validating data quality issues

 **Exploratory Data Analysis**
 - Investigated key business questions related to user retention, engagement, treatment effectiveness